 I’ve always tried to keep this in mind when I write about beer, but occasional reminders are always welcome.
 I got one the other day, when I was at the grand opening of Red Bison Brewery in Calgary.
 I was chatting with a group of friends about some of the new breweries in Calgary and Edmonton when a woman sitting with hers at the end of the table (the brewery has communal seating) piped up, “Sorry to interrupt, but I couldn’t help but overhear your conversation and it sounds like you’re speaking my language.”
 We ended up talking about beer for a few a minutes before I went back to my friends and she returned to hers.
 I’d say it was a welcome intrusion — but it wasn’t an intrusion at all.

 The values of honesty and transparency I learned as a journalist are also cornerstones of my relationship with you, the audience.
 My mission, in addition to hopefully entertaining people, is to write knowledgeably and engagingly about craft beer and point people to some good beers along the way.
 That means being independent.
-I’ll still have my opinions (what would a blog be without them?), but they won’t be influenced by any business relationships I have with anyone in the beer industry — because there aren’t any.
+I’ll still have my opinions, but they won’t be influenced by any business relationships I have with anyone in the beer industry — because there aren’t any.
 If I’m a fan of a particular beer or brewery, I guarantee you my endorsement hasn’t been paid for.
 Fancy product shots may excite brewery marketing reps, but I’m not sure they tell a reader anything about whether a beer is good or not.

 Before anyone grabs their popcorn waiting for the negative reviews to roll in, something to keep in mind: a byproduct of my independence is that I pay for the vast majority of beer I drink, and I tend to spend my money on beer I already like or on new releases from breweries with a proven (to me) track record.
 If you want to know more about my approach, check out my about page or my policy on beer samples.

 Despite all the journalism talk — which is done, I promise — Original Levity isn’t a news site.
-Blogger burnout is a common phenomenon and I want to avoid it by starting sustainably: look for quick hits with my thoughts on the latest beer l’ve tried or some pics from a recent brewery visit.
-Really, that’s actually how blogging started and I think it’s a good place to take it again.
+Burnout is a common phenomenon among writers and I want to avoid it by starting sustainably: look for quick hits with my thoughts on the latest beer l’ve tried or some pics from a recent brewery visit.
 That doesn’t mean there won’t be longer-form articles and profiles of Alberta beer folks when time permits or the story warrants it.
 That also doesn’t mean I won’t get serious if the topic calls for it.
 I guess Original Levity will be like a lot of conversations had over a beer: friendly, engaging and lively, but occasionally serious.
 Oh, and there will be hockey.
 Beer and hockey are a classic pairing and two of my loves.
 I definitely plan to work in some hockey talk.